IDEC Corporation

 The United States division is found on the web at us.idec.com.
 Products include automation and related devices including Program Logic Controllers (PLC), Human Machine Interface (HMI), switches, indicators, sensors, safety, wiring terminals, lamps, relays, and other products for automation systems.
-Software for programming is free with purchase of related products, and can be down-loaded for time limited use.
+Software for programming is free with the purchase of related products, and can be down-loaded for time limited use.
 IDEC systems support Ethernet, Bluetooth, SCADA, email, MODBUS, FTP data transmission, remote access, monitoring and control.
 The products are robust and industrial quality.

 Training and support is generally hands-on through personal contact and seminars.
 There is not much on-line training, but the schools and seminars include starter kits in the price and the training is thorough.
-Phone and email support is generally available, and adequate, although not always accurate.
+Phone and email support is available as well.